TL;DR

 Now the details on every tool.

 Claude Code is Anthropic's terminal-native AI agent.
 No IDE, no editor.
 It reads your entire codebase, edits files, runs commands, and operates autonomously across your whole project.
 The reasoning quality on complex tasks is the best in class.
+Start with what Claude Code is, then compare it against Cursor, Codex, and Aider if you are choosing a primary agent.

 Pro ($20/mo): Access to Claude Code with Sonnet.
 Reasonable usage limits for light to moderate coding.
 You get the full experience: codebase-aware editing, multi-file changes, command execution.
 Start here if you are evaluating Claude Code for the first time.